creifenscheid/site_setup/README.md

 #### Last page edit

-* rendering of the date and time, when the page or one of its content elements was edited at last
+* rendering of the creation and last modification date of the page
 * no configuration, the outputted sentence is hard coded

 #### Carousel